whaleygeek/pi_m24sr/README.md

 libraries shift the address you provide it left by one and append the R/W bit.

-For an 8 bit address, uxe 0xAC for write, 0xAD for read.
+For an 8 bit address, use 0xAC for write, 0xAD for read.

 For a 7 bit address, use 0x56 and let the library add the R/W bit for you.